-(i) Internal Aspect of Innovation Performance (Input Performance) measures the perceptual organizational innovativeness before, during and after an innovation process.
+(i) Internal Aspect of Innovation Performance (Input Performance) measures the perceptual organizational innovativeness before, during and after an innovation process. that means how happy staff is.
 This dimension measures the contribution of internal tangible and intangible resources (such as climate, culture, and resources) to innovation performance.
 It basically shows that an organization has been successful in fostering innovativeness, knowledge management and a climate for generating new ideas, selecting, developing, and diffusing products resulting from the process of innovation.

 (ii) Technical Performance (Process Performance) refers to the organization ability to realize creative and innovative ideas into real products, goods and/or services.
 This dimension shows the capacity of an organization to manage the ideation, the selection and the development process of innovative products.
 The technical performance of innovation is an invention performance, that is a part of an innovation-process performance.
 At a minimum the product has been in the prototype stage at the time of the measurement.
 Technical performance can be viewed as measuring development process effectiveness, or the effectiveness of the innovation process.